francescolacerenza/evilPick/README.md

 Just launch it, copy the crafted exploit and inject it in misconfigured parameters.

-#### Know How
-The main part of the exploit is written in  pickle machine language in order to invoke, on deserialization, the code provided by the user.

-In particular the passed code is serialized with Marshall library, base64 encoded and put into the pickle machine code which, when deserialized by the victim, will  :
-- base64 decode the payload
-- marshal load the payload (in order to deserialize the code)
-- statically build a function thanks to types.FunctionType
-- inject the payload code in it
-- call that function

-Here we are, Remote Code Execution.

 ## options
 - -f --foo  file_name.py
 craft an exploit that, on deserialization, will execute the given python2.7 code